 To prevent your dog from an internal blood blister, try to keep them out of dog fights and away from any physical bodily harm that may cause internal injury.

-Ways to do this include keeping them leashed when walking or in a fenced area when they are outside.
+Ways to do this include keeping them leashed when walking or in a fenced area outside.

 Should I Seek Veterinary Care?